tarekmonjur/design-principles-patterns/readme.md

 Design principles are general guidelines that can guide our class structure and relationships.
 Design principles help us by giving an additional set of guidelines on top of the core object-oriented concepts.
-Following these Design Principles have resulted in a set of recurring patterns and we call those structures design patterns.
+Following these Design Principles has resulted in a set of recurring patterns and we call those structures design patterns.

 - Guidelines, not rules or laws.
 - Observed to result in good object-oriented designs.